2. You can bump hard inquiries off report

 If you're in the unenviable position of having to miss a payment, choose carefully.
 Missing a mortgage or auto loan payment will ding your credit more than skipping a credit card payment will.
 "Those are more substantive debts, so they carry more weight in the credit score," Davies says.

 Of course, missing a payment is a last resort.
-Pay the minimum payment to keep accounts current.
+Pay the minimum amount to keep accounts current.
 To head off a catastrophe, contact a nonprofit credit counseling service that can help you work with your lenders to come up with a more affordable, temporary payment plan or another solution.

-9. You can't have any negatives on your report
+9. You can't have negatives on your report

 "I'm here to tell you that you can have anything from a 30-day missed payment to a bankruptcy on your report and still have a really good score," says Barry Paperno, former consumer affairs manager for myFICO.com.

 The most recent information on credit reports is weighted more heavily than older data, Paperno says.
-So, if you have a bankruptcy from five years ago, but have had good credit performance since, it's possible to have a 700 FICO score.
+So, if you have a bankruptcy from 5 years ago, but have had good credit performance since, it's possible to have a 700 FICO score.

 To build better credit, Paperno preaches consistent good payment behavior instead of a quick fix.
 The advice is simple: Pay the minimum payment every month at least, if not the full balance.
 Diversify your account types and keep balances low.
 The result will be a higher credit score.